14th January 2019

 Charities often start out incredibly small, growing rapidly and changing constantly.
 When your charity starts growing and you begin employing more people you need to make sure you are organised and have an efficient payroll system in place to be able to manage this increasing workload.
 Read our eBook below to see what could be preventing your charity growth.
 From a lack of time and strategy, to investment in people and failing to change systems and procedures, we have important advice to ensure that small charity growth won’t cause you a large business headache.

 Using an outsourced provider can take away the stress of payroll and you can feel safe in knowing that it is being handled by trusted payroll professionals, freeing up more of your employees’ time to focus on other important things.
-FMP Global is an NCVO trusted supplier to the charity sector and work for many charities across the UK already, so you can be assured that we are an experienced provider that will help you focus on your charity’s objectives.
+IRIS FMP is an NCVO trusted supplier to the charity sector and work for many charities across the UK already, so you can be assured that we are an experienced provider that will help you focus on your charity’s objectives.

 Small Charity Growth, Big Charity Headache?
 Download our guide now